includes(*args) public

 end

-Loading nested relationships is possible using a Hash:
+Loading nested associations is possible using a Hash:

 If you want to add string conditions to your included models, you’ll have to explicitly reference them.
 For example: